 Environmental Considerations for Modern Buyers

 Most metal file cabinets are highly recyclable.
 Steel has a recycling rate over 70%.
 When you're done with a cabinet, scrap metal dealers will often take it for free.
+This is more sustainable than disposable options used in portable file boxes.

 Wood veneer cabinets are less recyclable due to adhesives and composite materials.
 But they use less energy to produce than solid wood furniture.